Mona Freeman: Career

 Freeman's appearances in films ended in the 1950s, but she continued to work in television.
 Among her appearances were seven guest roles on The United States Steel Hour from 1960 to 1962 and three on Perry Mason, all of them roles as Mason's client: Jane Wardman in "The Case of the Lurid Letter" (1962), Rosanne Ambrose in "The Case of the Illicit Illusion" (1964), and Ellen Payne in "The Case of the 12th Wildcat" (1965).
 She appeared in two episodes of Wanted: Dead or Alive starring Steve McQueen titled "The Fourth Headstone" (Season One, Episode 9, air date 11/1/1958) and "Breakout" (Season 2 Episode 4, aired 9/26/1959), and two episodes of Maverick titled "The Cats of Paradise" (1959) and "Cruise of the Cynthia B." (1960), both starring James Garner, in which she played a recurring role as crazy-eyed swindler Modesty Blaine.
 She also appeared in an episode of Riverboat titled "The Boy from Pittsburgh" (1959) starring Darren McGavin and Burt Reynolds, an episode of Checkmate titled "Don't Believe a Word She Says" (1961) starring Doug McClure and Sebastian Cabot, and an episode of The Tall Man titled "Petticoat Crusade" (1961) starring Barry Sullivan as Pat Garrett and Clu Gulager as Billy the Kid, along with numerous other leading lady roles in various television series, including anthologies.

 Freeman was a portrait painter and concentrated on painting after 1961.
 Her best-known portrait is that of businesswoman Mary See, founder of See's Candies.

 Personal life and death

 Freeman married Pat Nerney, a car dealer, in Los Angeles in 1945.
 The couple had one daughter, Mona.
 They divorced in 1952.
 In 1961, she married H. Jack Ellis, a businessman from Los Angeles.

-Freeman died on May 23, 2014, at the age of 87 after a long illness, at her Beverly Hills home.
+Freeman died at her Beverly Hills home on May 23, 2014, at the age of 87, after a long illness.